chaseterry/chaseterry.github.io/_posts/2016-11-21-Week-Thirteen.md

 Again, there’s not a whole lot new I’ve experience in OOP.
 There’s only a handful more classes left, and I don’t expect there to be too many surprises, but you never know.

 ## Tip of the Week
-Since it’s getting around the time for summer internship offer deadlines, I reccomndend glassdoor.com as a source of information to help compare or decide offers.
+Since it’s getting around the time for summer internship offer deadlines, I recommend glassdoor.com as a source of information to help compare or decide offers.